torognes/vsearch/man/commands/vsearch-fastq_stats.1.md

 Positions in reads are sorted in increasing order.

-1. L: position in reads (starting from position 2).
+1. L: position in reads (starting from position 2)
-2. PctRecs: fraction of reads with at least this length.
+2. PctRecs: fraction of reads with at least this length
-3. AvgQ: average quality at this position.
+3. AvgQ: average quality at this position
-4. P(AvgQ): error probability corresponding to AvgQ.
+4. P(AvgQ): error probability corresponding to AvgQ
-5. AvgP: average error probability at this position.
+5. AvgP: average error probability at this position
-6. AvgEE: average expected error over all reads up to this position.
+6. AvgEE: average expected error over all reads up to this position
-7. Rate: growth rate of AvgEE between the current and previous position.
+7. Rate: growth rate of AvgEE between the current and previous position
-8. RatePct: Rate (as explained above) expressed as a percentage.
+8. RatePct: Rate (as explained above) expressed as a percentage

 ```text
     L  PctRecs  AvgQ  P(AvgQ)      AvgP  AvgEE       Rate   RatePct